Lancaster I LM208 - Laastrup north of Viborg Updated: 02 NOV 2011

 against this.

 On 31 October, 1944 the bodies were disinterred, put in coffins and buried at the north east corner of the cemetery without clerical assistance.
-The order to move the airmen to the cemetery had come from the German top representative in Denmark, Dr. Werner Best.
+The order to move the airmen to the cemetery had come from the the Plenipotentiary of the German Reich to Denmark Dr. Werner Best.

 One year after the crash, on 15 October 1945, a memorial service was held, and the Canadian army chaplain Hockin officiated at the graveside ceremony."